Coronavirus (COVID-19): change to service

 There is a classroom inside the centre, along with an interpretation area, which helps you to discover the Stour Valley Nature Reserve and all of its wonderful flora and fauna.

 Kingfisher Barn Visitor Centre is open daily 10am - 4pm, and until 5pm during the summer.
-We are closed Christmas Day.
+We are closed on Mondays in Winter, and on Christmas Day.
 Please check our website for the latest opening information, and check before travelling.

 The Wildlife Garden